ivan-demchenko/ivan-demchenko.github.io/content/blog/2023-10-30-js-and-ts-are-flawed-languages.md

 First, `safeParseJSON` function helps us make sure that we received valid JSON.
 Then we run a decoder as part of the `decodeUrlObj` function.
 Notice that use pattern matching to handle different branches in the business logic.
 For example, we may receive a string with invalid JSON, or the JSON may not be an object, etc.

-I used here a default, built-in JSON decoding facilities.
+I used here a default, built-in JSON decoding facility.
 There are far more expressive and easy-to-use libraries for decoding out there.

 The `flatMap` operator defined on `option<'t>` helps to chain the computation together without explicit pattern matching.
 This makes the code compact, yet descriptive.

 The only issue I have with the code is that exception handling in the `safeParseJSON` function.
-If we remove that branch and the compiler won't complain.
+If we remove that branch, the compiler won't complain.
 However, this issue can easily be prevented using ReScript's code analyser tool - it will notify us that the function may throw.

 All of this shows how much validation we may miss when writing TypeScript simply because the language does not require any of that.
-Without all of those checks, we cannot guarantee that our program will not crash.
-Having types such as `option` instead of `null` or `undefined` being a part of the standard library is just great!
-However, we can have a similar setup with TypeScript, which we'll explore in a following post.
+Without these checks, we cannot guarantee that our program will not crash.
+Having types such as `option` instead of `null` or `undefined` being a part of the standard library is great!
+However, we can have a similar setup with TypeScript, which we'll explore in the following post.
 For now, I would highly encourage you to explore ReScript.